 The Sati Center for Buddhist Studies in Redwood City, CA, offers a year-long Buddhist Chaplaincy Training program.
-Some students may be eligible to receive academic credit for completing this program.
-Please contact the Institute of Buddhist Studies and/or the Sati Center for more information and consult the IBS's catalog for relevant policies concerning this course prior to registering.
-[Faculty Consent required; Interview required; Auditors excluded]
+Some Students participating in the in-person training may be eligible to receive academic credit for completion of this program.
+Students are responsible for all application materials and fees related to the Sati Center program.
+Please see the Sati Center website and the IBS academic catalog for relevant policies prior to registering.